 - nasal stuffiness

-If your baby is having a severe allergic reaction and he is having trouble breathing or turning blue, it is important to call 911 right away to get medical help.
+If your baby is having a severe allergic reaction and is having trouble breathing or turning blue, it is important to call 911 right away to get medical help.

 Cow’s milk intolerance or allergy